xorob0/docs/docs/software.md

 #### Setup

-I did my first Proxmox install for the ZFS support, which happened to be not as good as I hoped.
-But right now I am still rocking Proxmox for it root on ZFS support and I really like it.
+I did my first [Proxmox VE](https://www.proxmox.com/en/proxmox-ve) install for the ZFS support, which happened to be not as good as I hoped.
+But right now I am still rocking [Proxmox VE](https://www.proxmox.com/en/proxmox-ve) for it root on ZFS support and I really like it.
 I have a dual NVME boot drive in ZFS mirror and I can easily do snapshot of anything on my OS disk.

 #### Tips